 The NSD1 gene provides instructions for making a protein that functions as a histone methyltransferase.
 Histone methyltransferases are enzymes that modify structural proteins called histones, which attach (bind) to DNA and give chromosomes their shape.
 By adding a molecule called a methyl group to histones (a process called methylation), histone methyltransferases regulate the activity of certain genes and can turn them on and off as needed.
 The NSD1 protein controls the activity of genes involved in normal growth and development, although most of these genes have not been identified.

 Genetic changes involving the NSD1 gene prevent one copy of the gene from producing any functional protein.
 Research suggests that a reduced amount of NSD1 protein disrupts the normal activity of genes involved in growth and development.
 However, it remains unclear exactly how a shortage of this protein during development leads to overgrowth, learning disabilities, and the other features of Sotos syndrome.

 About 95 percent of Sotos syndrome cases occur in people with no history of the disorder in their family.
-Most of these cases result from new mutations involving the NSD1 gene.
+Most of these cases result from new (de novo) mutations involving the NSD1 gene.